 1. Bring proper clothing

 This is one of the most important winter camping tips when planning a cold-weather trip.
 You need to make sure you will have warm clothing that is suited for the weather conditions you will have.
-If you are cold your entire camping trip, you’re going to have a bad time.
+If you are cold your entire camping trip, you will have a bad time.
 We find it helpful to bring clothing that will work in temperatures a little colder than expected.

 2. Bring extra blankets